 “For visitors, we consider ourselves a resource for anybody coming to Wyoming who has different abilities,” Fox concluded.
 “There’s something for everybody no matter what your ability is.”

 To get in contact with Teton Adaptive Sports or for information about Summer Adventure Days and other activities occurring, visit their website or Facebook page.
-To donate to Teton Adaptive Sports, visit their Donations webpage.

 For more information regarding accessibility in Yellowstone National Park, Grand Teton National Park, Devil’s Tower National Park and other national parks as well as Wyoming state parks, be sure to visit the parks’ websites.